lanl/scico/docs/source/contributing.rst

       git add file1.py git add file2.py
       git commit -m "A good commit message"

-   NOTE:  If you have added or modified an example script, see `Adding Usage Examples`_
+   NOTE:  If you have added or modified an example script, see `Usage Examples`_

 7. Sync with the upstream repository: